srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### The Network Layer

-A neural *network* normally consists of more than just 1 cell.
+A neural *network* by definition consists of more than just 1 cell.
-In order to be able to recognize 10 different handwritten digits [0-9] we need to define 10 such cells.
+Since we want to recognize 10 different handwritten digits our network needs 10 cells, each representing one of the digits 0-9.
-Combined these 10 cells form the *intelligent* network layer in our 1-layer neural network.

 ![_config.yml]({{ site.baseurl }}/images/1lnn.svg)

-Using 10 cells with 28 * 28 input values (0,1) and 28 * 28 respective weights (0-1) the network layer can be defined as follows:
+In our code the layer is simply modeled as an array of `cells`:

 ```c
 struct Layer{